aka Four Rhythm Across The Blue

 - Fictional Sport: Known as Flying Circus, players score points via touching their opponent's back or tagging buoys at the points of a diamond, similar to running the bases in baseball.

-- Forgotten First Meeting: Episode 9 all but states that Masaya befriended Asuka when they were kids, and that inspired her to fly.
-It's also hinted that Misaki was the newbie who beat him at the last game of his career.
+- The VN and episode 9 of the anime all but states that Masaya befriended Asuka when they were kids, and that inspired her to fly.

-- Green-Eyed Monster: The look on Misaki's face while watching Asuka's match against Shindou in episode six strongly suggests this.
-Several of the other girls talk about how Shindou is forced to go all out against Asuka, whereas in her match against him earlier, he mostly just toyed with her, and didn't seem to play very seriously.
+- Green-Eyed Monster: Misaki started to feel this way when she saw the match between Shindou and Asuka.
 Made worse by the fact that Asuka is a total beginner at Flying Circus, yet was able to hold her own against the top student player for most of their match.
+Her route elaborates on this.

 - Harem Genre: True to the genre, the game lets you couple the male lead with one of the girls.
 Averted in the anime, where the romance takes a backseat to the Flying Circus aspects.